atout811/padel-tournment/README.md

 1. Make sure your repository name matches the `base` path in `vite.config.js`
 2. If your repository has a different name, update the `base` configuration
-3. Push your code to the `main` branch
+3. Push your code to the `master` branch
 4. Enable GitHub Pages in your repository settings

 ## Technology Stack